watsonwork/watsonwork-helloworld/README.md

 ```

 The Sender app will send `Hello` to the `Examples` space.
 You should now see
-a new message in the `Examples` space in your Web browser.
+that message in the `Examples` space in your Web browser.

 Layout
 ---